dodobyte/algorithms/README.md

 # Algorithms in Go

 Some stand-alone algorithms implemented in Go.
+See my [gist](https://gist.github.com/dodobyte) for the C version of some of the algorithms.

 - [Sorting Algorithms](https://en.wikipedia.org/wiki/Sorting_algorithm)
   - `sort.go` [Quicksort](https://en.wikipedia.org/wiki/Quicksort) and Bubble sort algorithms.